 REQUEST

 The U.S. Department of the Treasury requests OMB approval of an information collection with four components that will be used to gather information from youth, their parents, and teachers who are participating in “My Classroom Economy,” a classroom-based financial capability program.
+The evaluation is only testing the results of My Classroom Economy for 4th and 5th grade students, and the participating school district(s) are not administering the program to children in other age groups.
 The program is being studied and evaluated by the Center for Financial Security at the University of Wisconsin, under contract with the U. S. Treasury.
 This research will inform Treasury officials and the Federal Financial Literacy and Education Commission (FLEC) on strategies for providing financial education to students during the school day.
 The overall information collection will include the following four components:

 Parental consent and family demographics (9 question survey)